huynguy-db/arcion-docs/content/docs/source-setup/Postgresql.md

     The value of `log-reader-type` defaults to `STREAM`.
 If you choose `STREAM`, Replicant captures CDC data through `PgReplicationStream`.
 If you choose `SQL`, PostgreSQL server periodically receives SQL statements for CDC data extraction.
       {{< hint "warning" >}}
   **Important:**
-  - Make sure that the `max_connections` in PostgreSQL exceeds the `max_connections` in the preceeding connection configuration file.
+  - Make sure that the `max_connections` in PostgreSQL exceeds the `max_connections` in the preceding connection configuration file.
   - From versions 23.03.01.12 and later, 23.03.31 and later, `log-reader-type` is deprecated.
 Avoid specifying this parameter.
     {{< /hint >}}